In Colorado, the trial court has a number of alternatives to jail or prison judgment for a criminal sentence. Sentencing options range from

 - Community service

-Home detention programs are also known as house arrest or home confinement.
+Home detention programs in Colorado are also known as house arrest or home confinement.
 Generally, home detention programs allow individuals to remain home, where they can spend time with their family.
 Home detention can range from total home confinement to permissible release for limited purposes.5

 With most home detention programs, the individual under house arrest may be able to go to and from work, school, doctors appointments, court-ordered counseling sessions, court appointments, or other approved activities.
 When the individual is not attending a court-approved event, they must generally remain at home.